google-ar/WebARonTango/README.md

 <img src="markdown/images/QRCodeButton.png"/>

 allows to introduce URLs encoded in QRCodes.
-It will require the installation of the [Barcode Scanner App](https://play.google.com/store/apps/details?id=com.google.zxing.client.android) from GooglePlay if it is not installed on the device yet.
-Do not worry, the app itself will prompt you to install it and redirect you to the store automagically the first time you press the QRCode button.
+I personally do not like introducing long/complex URLs using the on screen touch keyboard on Android, so QRCodes come to the rescue.
+In order to use this functionality it will be required the installation of the [Barcode Scanner App](https://play.google.com/store/apps/details?id=com.google.zxing.client.android) from GooglePlay if it is not installed on the device already.
+Do not worry, the app itself will prompt you to install it and redirect you to the store automagically the first time you press the QRCode button if the Barcode Scanner app is not present.
 There are multiple QRCode generators around the web but I highly recommend to use [The QRCode Generator](https://www.the-qrcode-generator.com/).

+The last introduced and loaded URL will be stored for future executions of the app.

 ### Overview of the WebAR APIs

-This implementation of WebAR is an addition of some features on top of the [WebVR API v1.0 specification](https://webvr.info/).
-AR and VR share many common concepts like tracking and even a see through camera or a depth sensor can be found in both AR and VR devices.
-This API is still experimental and it is just a proposal os a possible solution.
+This implementation of WebAR is an addition of some features on top of the [WebVR API v1.1 specification](https://webvr.info/).
+AR and VR share many common concepts like tracking or even a see through camera or a depth sensor, as they can be found in both AR and VR devices.
+As mentioned in the disclaimer above, this API is still experimental and it is just a proposal os a possible solution.

+If you are not familiar with the WebVR API, I highly recommend that you review it before continuing as some basic knowledge of it will be assumed in the following paragraphs.

-The main point of entry for the WebAR API is still the VRDisplay, similarly as in  WebVR.
-Actually, if an AR device such as Tango (which this implementation is based on) wants to be used for 6DOF (6 Degrees Of Freedom) VR experiences, the WebVR API as is could be used.
-The getPose call will correctly return the position and orientation acquired from the underlying hardware implementation.
+The main point of entry for the WebAR API is still the `VRDisplay` instance as in WebVR.
+Actually, if an AR device such as Tango (which this implementation is based on) wants to be used for 6DOF (6 Degrees Of Freedom) VR experiences (non AR), the WebVR API as is could be used.
+The `getPose` and `getFrameData` calls will correctly return the position and orientation acquired from the underlying hardware implementation.

-But there are some new features that the WebVR v1.0 spec does not include and that provide additional functionality based on the AR underlying platform.
-These new characteristics can be identified using the VRDisplayCapabilities class that now exposes 2 new flags to specify if the VRDisplay is able to:
+But there are some new features that the WebVR v1.1 spec does not include and that provide additional functionality based on the AR underlying platform.
+These new characteristics can be identified using the `VRDisplayCapabilities` instance obtained from the `VRDisplay` instance that now exposes 2 new flags to specify if it:

-* [hasPointCloud](./VRDisplayCapabilities.html): Retrieve a cloud of points acquired by a depth sensing device.
+* [hasPointCloud](./VRDisplayCapabilities.html): The `VRDisplay` instance is able to provide a point cloud acquired by a depth sensing device in the underlying plataform.
-* [hasSeeThroughCamera](./VRDisplayCapabilities.html): Use an undelying see through camera to show the real world.
+* [hasSeeThroughCamera](./VRDisplayCapabilities.html): The `VRDisplay` instance is able to use an underlying see through camera to show the real world.

-If any of these flags are true, a new set of functionalities and APIs can be used always using the [VRDisplay](./VRDisplay.html) as a starting point to retrieve them.
-The new methods are:
+If any of these flags are enabled (true), a new set of functionalities and APIs can be used always using the [VRDisplay](./VRDisplay.html) as a starting point to retrieve them.
+The new methods in the `VRDisplay` instance are:

 * [getMaxPointCloudVertexCount](./VRDisplay.html): Provides the maximum number of points in the point cloud.
 * [getPointCloud](./VRDisplay.html): Updates and/or retrieves the points in the [point cloud](./VRPointCloud.html).